gskinner/flutter_animate/README.md

 ----------------------------------------

-`ToggleEffect` also provides builder functionality, but instead of a `double`, it provides a boolean value equal to `true` before the end of the effect (ie. after its duration) and `false` after.
+`ToggleEffect` also provides builder functionality, but instead of a `double`, it provides a boolean value equal to `true` before the end of the effect and `false` after (ie. after its duration).

 ``` dart
 Animate().toggle(